aleciabenjamin/fizzbuzz_js/README.md

 4. Explain why we are moving (number % 5 === 0) to the top?

 By moving (5 === 0) above (3 === 0) we are ensuring that the larger number is parsing through the numbers first.
 Because there are numbers divisible by 3 and 5 and the game only allows one expression per number, the largest should be placed first with the smaller next and the smallest last.

+5. Explain the difference between feature and unit test.

+Unit tests are written by developers to ensure that a specific method (unit) of a class is performing its tasks, whereas feature tests test a portion of functionality from the user's perspective and may interact with dependencies like Web Services and Databases.